jlcarruda/cybersec-red-101/README.md

 We have three containers configured on this repo, plus a network for connection between them being isolated

 - parrot: the attacker container.
 This is the main workspace we will use for targeting the other containers
-- juiceshop: OWASP Juiceshop vulnerable web app
+- juiceshop: [OWASP Juiceshop](https://owasp.org/www-project-juice-shop) vulnerable web app
-- webgoat: [https://owasp.org/www-project-webgoat/](OWASP Webgoat) vulnerable web app
+- webgoat: [OWASP Webgoat](https://owasp.org/www-project-webgoat) vulnerable web app